jonathanstowe/Igo/README.md

 ## Installation

-This uses [Archive::LibArchive](https://modules.perl6.org/dist/Archive::Libarchive:cpan:FRITH) to make the tarball to upload, so you will need to have ```libarchive``` installed, either via your platform's package manager or by some other means.
+This uses [Archive::LibArchive](https://modules.raku.org/dist/Archive::Libarchive:cpan:FRITH) to make the tarball to upload, so you will need to have ```libarchive``` installed, either via your platform's package manager or by some other means.
 I don't know if it is available for Windows.

-Assuming you have a working perl6 installation you should be able to install this with *zef* :
+Assuming you have a working Rakudo installation you should be able to install this with *zef* :

     # From the source directory